AdobeDocs/experience-platform.en/help/destinations/catalog/overview.md

 ---
 keywords: Catalog;catalog
-title: Destinations Catalog
+title: Destinations catalog overview
-seo-title: Destinations Catalog
+seo-title: Destinations catalog overview
-description: The Destinations Catalog provides a list of available destinations that are ready to receive data.
+description: The Destinations catalog provides a list of available destinations that are ready to receive data.
 These destinations include Adobe solutions, advertising platforms, survey platforms, email marketing platforms, and more.
-seo-description: The Destinations Catalog provides a list of available destinations that are ready to receive data.
+seo-description: The Destinations catalog provides a list of available destinations that are ready to receive data.
 These destinations include Adobe solutions, advertising platforms, survey platforms, email marketing platforms, and more.
 ---

-# Destinations catalog
+# Destinations catalog overview

 The destinations catalog provides a list of available destination platforms that are ready to receive data.
 These destination platforms include Adobe solutions, advertising platforms, survey platforms, email marketing platforms, Experience Platform extensions, and more.